projectfluent/fluent/guide/text.md

 ## Multiline Text

 Text can span multiple lines.
-In such cases, Fluent will calculate the maximum indent common to _all_ indented lines and remove it from the final text value.
+In such cases, Fluent will calculate the common indent of all indented lines and remove it from the final text value.

 ```
 multi = Text can also span multiple lines as long as